babasaraki/AYS-DataViz/README.md

 At the end of this webinar course, participants should be comfortable with the R environment and be able to perform data science in Base R and Tidyverse that includes data clearning, data exploration and data visualisation and interpret a workflow for their data analysis:

 - interact with the R environment
-- import data, explore it and summarise it
+- import data, clean it and summarise it
-- explore data with graphs
+- Visualise data by graphics

 ## Prerequisites